-Both are ruled out for the rest of the season after what manager Paul Hartley describes as “freak” injuries, in that they have suffered similar blows without contact.
+Both are ruled out for the rest of the season after what manager Paul Hartley described as “freak” injuries, in that they suffered similar blows without contact.

 Hartley said: “They were two freak injuries.
-It’s pretty much the same what they’ve done.
+What they’ve done is pretty much the same.
 Jamie is in for an operation this week.

-“Jamie will be about 12 weeks.
+“Jamie will be out for about 12 weeks.
 You’ve got to take your time with it.
 It’s looking like pre-season, in July at some stage (for him coming back).

 Milne and Masson have been the regular pairing down Cove’s left for the last three years, since the latter’s arrival from Formartine United in 2017.

 Hartley added: “It’s really difficult for the players at this stage in the season.

 “Sometimes you go through your career injury-free and some people pick up bad ones.